DanNixon/mqtt-actor/README.md

   ghcr.io/dannixon/mqtt-actor:main
 ```

-For more serious deployements, Kubernetes is a better option.
+For more serious deployments, Kubernetes is a better option.
-A barebones deployment is <TODO>.